On this page

 • Production lead time in the manufacturing sector: Reduced lead times may indicate enhanced productivity and future sales potential.

-• Advanced bookings in the hospitality industry: The advance booking trend may indicate increased revenue and occupancy rates in the future.
+• Advanced bookings in the hospitality industry: The booking trend may indicate increased revenue and occupancy rates in the future.

 Implementing leading indicators in sales processes